jwbjnwolf/nginx-bad-bot-blocker/README.md

 - In `deny.conf`, in order for [Anubis](https://github.com/TecharoHQ/anubis) or [go-away](https://git.gammaspectra.live/git/go-away) to work, add exclusions for `.within-website` and `.git.` requests (not to be confused with `.git`): [Edits](../../../commit/da9669657274ce53f435d9dfad7df1a31016ae07).
 - In `deny.conf`, comment out the image hotlinking section so hotlinking isn't prevented: [Edits](../../../commit/37f484d327bfe9807b5f400d0d8cb1adb9bfd4b5).
 - In `deny.conf`, if you want to block fedi blocklist scrapers, add a block for `/api/v1/blocks` & `/api/v1/peers` requests: [Edits](../../../commit/801866a748ab784dae432b9e41cca9278d45be48).
-- In `globalblacklist.conf`, comment out problem user-agent keyword blocks so they don't cause false positives: See below for list.
+- In `globalblacklist.conf`, updated the blocklist generating script to remove problem user-agent keyword blocks and matches of any tor exit node IPs (synced from check.torproject.com) so they don't cause false positives.
+See below for the user agent keyword list that's been removed.
 - In `globalblacklist.conf`, changed the very not good bot "AdsBot-Google" to be blocked.
 ADs can get in the damn bin.
 - In `globalblacklist.conf`, added some AI crawler bots to be blocked that aren't currently present.
-- Added a bash script to routinely comment out Tor exit node IPs in `globalblacklist.conf` when I sync from upstream.
-The exit node list is retrieved from check.torproject.org.

 ## How to use this fork instead of upstream:
 - Follow instructions for installing files from the [upstream repo](https://github.com/mitchellkrogza/nginx-ultimate-bad-bot-blocker/blob/master/MANUAL-CONFIGURATION.md).